Flag of the European Union EU Clinical Trials Register Help

 Statistical analysis description

-Analysis of the Proportion of Positive Pruritus Assessments at Patient Level over the 24-Week Treatment Period - Albireo ObsRO Instrument (AM and PM Scores)
+Analysis of the Proportion of Positive Pruritus Assessments at Participant Level over the 24-Week Treatment Period - Albireo ObsRO Instrument (AM and PM Scores).

 Comparison groups